kloy/angular-kloy-router/README.md

 * should interpolate path variables with route params
 * should sync location's path with route
 * should treat all paths as lowercased
+* should not change routes when navigating to current route

 ### A Route
 * should contain current route's name